bit-of-a-git/DevOps-Core-Fundamental-Project/README.md

 ## Relational database

 I thought about what relationships there could be between the entities involved with books, and I decided to start by modelling the author to book relationship, which is essentially one to many.
 These two tables satisfied the requirements for the MVP.
 I tested this using just Python, Flask, SQLite, and SQLAlchemy before I added any additional functionality or tables.
+Next I added a categories table, which relates to books in a one to many relationship.

 ## App Design

+This Library Management App allows users to create, read, update, and delete books and authors.
+This is done through Author and Book tables, which have a one to many relationship.
+The ERD for this MVP is shown below.

+Next I added a category table, which has a one to many relationship to books.
+The updated ERD is below.

+In later iterations I may add other tables, for example a "branches" table so that this app can track various branches of a library.
+I may also add associative tables for many to many relationships.
+For example, two authors can collaborate on books, and various books can fit into several categories.
+For the scope of this project however, one to many relationships are suitable.

 ## Risk Assessment

+## Testing

+Currently, unit testing has been implemented.
+This tests functions within the app, testing the create, read, update, and delete functionalities.
+Coverage is currently at 98%, with routes.py having a coverage of 95%.

+Integration testing will likely be incorporated at a later point.

 ## Version Control